wjlow/intro-to-scala/cheat-sheet.md

 ```

 ### map
-Map works by applying a function to each element in the list.
+The .map function on a List applies a function to each element in the List.
+It works on other data types as well (e.g. Option, Either, etc).

 ```
 def map[A,B](fa: F[A])(f: A => B): F[B]